404Wolf/valfs/README.md

 ## Bugs
 - creating vals when vals already exist with that name causes them to have an automatic name (maybe this is ok)

+## Configuration
+Add options for:
+- whether files should be executable
+- whether to do lazy fetching

+### Deno
+- When you execute a val with ./, use
+  `deno run --lock=path/to/the-real-lock.lock script.X.tsx` and have val town generate the lock file (with HTTP val wrapper + `Deno.readTextFile()` on lockfile)